daakibenja/scientific-calculator/README.md

 # scientific-calculator
-A fully working scientific calculator web app in Vanilla JS
+## A fully working scientific calculator web app in Vanilla JS
+### Just like Casio fx 991